 Information about the table:

-- Predictions can be filtered by date, object, and/or magnitude;
+- Predictions can be filtered by date, object, zone, and/or magnitude;

 - By clicking on one map, you will find a specific page of the event, with the prediction map, occultation circumstances and the field of view with the occulted star.

 - As the table may be long to display, events with a solar elongation greater than 20° are considered and filters on date and magnitude are initially applied.
 Do not hesitate to change the filters to see all the events.

 Information about the maps:

-- The straight and continue lines are the shadow limits considering the estimated radius; when the shadow crosses the Earth's surface, the path is projected on the Earth;
+- The straight and continue lines represents the shadow limits considering the estimated radius; when the shadow crosses the Earth's surface, the path is projected on the Earth;

 - The arrow shows the direction of the shadow motion;

-- The star G* and J* are the G (from Gaia) and J (from 2MASS) and the RP* (red photometer from Gaia DR2) magnitudes, normalized to a body moving at 20km/s in order to enhance very slow events (G* = G + 2.5 log (v/20) with v is the velocity in the skyplane (km/s)); Note that J was replaced by RP magnitude since Gaia DR2 publication;
+- The G* and J* parameters are the G (from Gaia) and J (from 2MASS) and the RP* (red photometer from Gaia DR2) magnitudes, normalized to a body moving at 20km/s in order to enhance very slow events (G* = G + 2.5 log (v/20) with v is the velocity in the skyplane (km/s)); Note that J was replaced by RP magnitude since Gaia DR2 publication;

-- The body offset is at the upper left corner, if JPL ephemeris is used;
+- The body offset is at the upper right corner, if JPL ephemeris is used;

 - Areas in dark grey correspond to full night (Sun elevation below -18 degrees) and areas in light grey correspond to twilight (Sun elevation between -18 and 0 degrees) while daytime is in white;

-- Be careful, the dates are from the moment of the event in Universal Time, the night of the event may begin at the date before.
+- Be careful, that the dates are in Universal Time, the night of the event may begin the day before.